Updated March 14, 2019

 To fill that gap, the OPCW-UN Joint Investigative Mechanism (JIM) was established by UN Security Council Resolution 2235 in 2015.
 The JIM had the mandate to investigate the responsible actor in instances of chemical weapons use in Syria confirmed by the Fact-Finding Mission.
 In its two years of operation, the JIM issued seven reports and found the Syrian government responsible for four chemical weapons attacks and the Islamic State guilty of two.

 The JIM’s mandate had to be renewed by the UN Security Council every year to continue operating.
 In 2017, Russia vetoed the extension of its mandate and it ceased to exist.
 Russia claimed to be upset about the “unprofessional” manner in which inspections were conducted but in reality, it was dissatisfied with the body’s conclusions: reports that found its ally, Syria, guilty of violating international law.

-A new investigative body may be coming.
 In June 2018, after repeated attempts by the United States and others at the UN Security Council to establish another mechanism to attribute chemical weapons attacks, a special session of CWC states-parties voted to give the OPCW the mandate to assign blame for chemical attacks.
-New OPCW Director-General Fernando Arias should take forward this decision and establish an investigative team promptly to identify those responsible for violating international norms by the continued use of chemical weapons in Syria.
+OPCW Director-General Fernando Arias announced in March 2019 that the mechanism, the "Investigation and Identification Team" was being finalized.